fhildeb/lukso-node-guide/node-setup/README.md

 Connect your machine to power and attach a keyboard and monitor.

 1. Connect your Bootbable USB device to the node
-2. Press `F2` during boot to enter BIOS setup
+2. Press `F2` during boot to enter the BIOS setup

 ### 1.3.1 Power Settings